BGI-SynBio/PyMOL-PUB/README.md

-# PyMOL-advance: high-level interface from structure data to publication-standard figures
+# PyMOL-PUB: high-level interface from structure data to publication-standard figures

 With the rapid progress of fields like protein structure prediction, an increasing number of researchers from different backgrounds require the use of